SpikeInterface/spikeinterface/doc/modules/generation.rst

 Control the drift vector
 ------------------------

-In this example we inject different drift vectors to see how they influence the ultimate motion vectors.
+In this example we inject different drift modes to see how they influence the final motion vectors.

 .. code-block:: python